dangerdev004/ytmusic-downloader/README.md

 Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.

+### How to run shell scripts on windows
+There are plenty of ways to do so but the best way is git bash.
+1. Download **Git Bash** from the link above
+2. Open Git Bash
+3. Clone the repo in the folder.
+User specific folder is recommended for ease of use.
+You can also download zip and extract it.
+4. Go to git bash and run the script as normally (Read README)
-### Read the wiki if you are having problems on Android
+## Read the wiki if you are having problems on Android

 #### Note: It is advised to use music.youtube.com for better covers but this is not compulsory.

+#### This is a personal project please be patient if any issue arises.